 The boat is often a symbol of security and suggests a journey (vacation/escape)- but in my depiction there are no oars to control it and it is diving deeper into the water.
 Boats have also been used as burial vessels, and in Greek mythology Charon carries the souls of the dead across the river Styx by boat.
 The fact that the boat is empty is also disquieting- as many of us have been spending so much time apart from others.

-Leah Reynolds works mainly in sculpture and installation.
+About the artist Leah Reynolds works mainly in sculpture and installation.
 Her work is usually temporary, and meant to be experienced in relation to the whole body.
 Her work plays with the dichotomies between fragility and strength; ephemerality and solidity.
 The use of fabric as a basic material allows her to explore these issues.

 When Reynolds started her career, she was most interested in placing art in places where it could be encountered by anyone.
 She was drawn to using fabric because of its various uses; for protection, disguise, decoration, etc., as well as its association with women’s work.
 While working at a shelter for battered women and their children Reynolds began to think about the concept of shelter- physical, psychic, metaphoric.
 This has remained as one of the basic elements in her work.